-While I was paying attention to all of the offseason moves that Steve Cohen and the Mets were making across town in Queens, there was another drama unfolding in the Bronx.
+While most New Yorkers were paying attention to all of the offseason moves that Steve Cohen and the Mets were making across town in Queens, there was another drama unfolding in the Bronx.
 One of the biggest questions hanging over the New York Yankees coming into the 2022 season was the status of the contract talks over an extension with their star outfielder, Aaron Judge.

 Coming into the season, the team and Judge were going back on forth trying to settle on a number that would be agreeable to all parties.
 Judge was hoping to have everything settled by Opening Day, but that didn't happen.
 The Yankees had offered a seven-year, $213.5-million deal, coupled with $17 million in arbitration this season.
 In all, the package would've been worth just over $230 million.
 It would've made him the highest-paid right fielder in the sport.
 He was looking for money compared to some of his (albeit younger) peers.
 Guys like Mookie Betts of the Los Angeles Dodgers, Bryce Harper of the Philadelphia Phillies, and Manny Machado of the San Diego Padres, just to name a few.
 Judge turned the offer down.